tejas-pradeep/BoxShogi/README.md

 - Make sure the runner is executable via the terminal by running `chmod a+x ./test_runners/test-runner-mac` or `chmod a+x ./test_runners/test-runner-linux`.
 On Windows, right click the file and navigate the `properties` menu

 ##### Supported flags
-`-r` reset: this resets the `.command` file in case the path/way you run your program in file mode changes `-v` verbose: this will print out the difference in the expected output and actual output of failed tests, along with an explanation of the differences/errors
+`-r` reset: this resets the `.command` file in case the path/way you run your program in file mode changes.

+`-v` verbose: this will print out the difference in the expected output and actual output of failed tests, along with an explanation of the differences/errors.

 `-f` filter: filters test cases based on a string. e.g. `./test_runners/test-runner-mac -f "governance"` will run tests that have governance in their name.
     **Note:** If using windows, make sure to use double quotes "" or no quotes.
 Single quotes will not work.

 `-b` break: stops execution of tests after the first encountered failure

 **Note:** You can combine flags, although if you're using the filter flag, the filter string must be right after.
 For example, both of these would work equivalently: